IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

     The new licensing of VMware software was mentioned earlier.
 Not all of the VMware software products that are licensed as part of VCF for Classic are automatically installed.

-    Before proceeding to the agreements and final step to provision a VCF for Classic instance, notice the information and options available on the right of the IBM Cloud portal.
+    Before proceeding to the agreements and the final step to provision a VCF for Classic instance, notice the information and options available on the right of the IBM Cloud portal.

     **a**.
-An itemized summary of the components and options selected is presented along with the estimated costs.
+An itemized summary of the components and options that are selected is presented along with the estimated costs.

     **b**.
 A client can enter a promotion code for discounted pricing.

     **c**.
-The configuration options specified can be saved and reused for future provisioning activity.
+The configuration options that are specified can be saved and reused for future provisioning activity.

     **d**.
 The current estimate can be saved for later pricing activities.